 In the case of pressure-driven cell movement, we have the following local cross-diffusion system:

-This model shares some similarities to the ones presented in Refs. \cite{byrne09,gwiazda19,perthame14}, although we are not aware of other works that combine cross-diffusion and standard diffusion in the context of infections.
-We will see shortly that viral spatial diffusion dampens several of the characteristic features described in the case of pressure-driven movement described previously \cite{morselli23}.
-It is also interesting to compare models \eqref{eq:pv} and \eqref{eq:p} to highlight the important differences in viral spreading and therapeutic efficiency related to different mechanisms of tumour cell's movement, especially when viral diffusion is partially constraint.
+This system shares some similarities with the ones presented in Refs. \cite{byrne09,gwiazda19,perthame14}, although we are not aware of other works that combine cross-diffusion and standard diffusion in the context of infections.
+The well-posedness of similar kinds of cross-diffusion ``triangular'' systems (i.e., with some equations only containing standard diffusion) have been previously studied \cite{brocchieri24,conforto18,desvillettes15,desvillettes23,yamada95}, but to our knowledge the existing results cannot be directly applied to Eq. \eqref{eq:pv}.
+We will see shortly that viral spatial diffusion dampens several of the characteristic features described in the case of pressure-driven movement studied previously \cite{morselli23}.
+It is also interesting to compare Eq. \eqref{eq:pv} with Eq. \eqref{eq:p} that will be introduced shortly to highlight the important differences in viral spreading and therapeutic efficiency related to different mechanisms of tumour cell's movement, especially when viral diffusion is partially constrained.

 \begin{rmrk} When the spatial domain is the two-dimensional real plane $\R^2$ instead of the one-dimensional real line $\R$, the scalar index $j\in\Z$ should be replaced by the vector $\vec{j}=(j_x,j_y)\in\Z^2$ and the probability that a cell moves to one of the four neighbouring lattice points is $\theta_k/4$ in the case of undirected movement and